kora-projects/kora-docs/mkdocs/docs/en/documentation/http-client.md

 ### HttpBodyInput { #http-body-input }

-`HttpBodyInput` is an interface that describes HTTP request body as a data stream (Flow.Publisher<ByteBuffer>).
-Used for streaming large data without loading into memory.
+`HttpBodyInput` is an interface that describes an incoming HTTP body (the response body on the client, obtained via `response.body()`) as a data stream (`Flow.Publisher<ByteBuffer>`).
+Used for streaming large data without loading it fully into memory, or read eagerly through the helper methods below.

 **Methods:**